mojaloop/contrib-pos-demo/ATM/README.md

   - Payer FSP will send response back to Mojaloop.
   - Response will be received by ATM Driver in OPEN API.
 This will be converted to ISO and is sent to ATM.
   - ATM will perform the actions as mentioned by the message.
 (Dispense and Print etc.)

+  ## Pre-requisite Software stack

+  The following platforms are supported by ATM Driver.

+ - Operating System [Windows (any edition), Linux, and iOS].
+ - Database (MSSQL Server, Postgresql, MySQL, SQLite etc.).

+The following software should be installed on the system.

+- Java version 8 should be installed on the server.
+- Apache Tomcat version 8.5 should be installed (For UI deployment)
+- Google Chrome for configuration UI